 - green or brown nipple discharge

-Although fibrocystic breast changes are often harmless, they can make detecting breast cancer through breast self-examinations more difficult.
-This is why it is essential for people to get screened for breast cancer regularly.
+Although fibrocystic breast changes tend to be harmless, they can make detecting breast cancer through breast self-examinations more difficult.
+This is why people need to have regular breast cancer screenings.

-An intraductal papilloma is a noncancerous tumor that develops in the milk ducts of the breast.
+An intraductal papilloma is a noncancerous tumor that develops in the milk ducts.
 These growths are a common cause of nipple discharge.

 Symptoms of intraductal papilloma include:

 - swelling of the breast